biojava/biojava.github.io/_wikis/BioJava3_eclipse.md

 ### 1. Install Maven m2e

+![Screenshot of Install New Software dialog after selecting m2e for install.](Install_m2e.png "Screenshot of Install New Software dialog after selecting m2e for install.")

 1. In eclipse, go to
 2. Choose '--All Available Sites--' from the 'Work with' dropdown
 3. Search for 'm2e' and check the box next to 'm2e - Maven Integration